 Service within the Parish

-Volunteers are needed to bring light and cheer to those in our family who can't get to church.
-Whether it be a one-time or a regular visit, this is a wonderful way to get to know our extended faith family.
+Volunteers are needed to visit with our members who can't get to church.
+Whether it be a one-time or a regular weekly visit, this is a wonderful way to remain connected with members of our faith family.

-Communion can be brought to the homes of parishioners who are unable to participate in the Sunday liturgy.
-If you currently serve as a Eucharistic minister and would like to add this to your ministerial service, please let us know.
+Communion can be taken to the homes of parishioners who are unable to participate in the Sunday liturgy.
+If you currently serve as a Eucharistic minister and would like to at this to your ministerial service, please let us know.
 If you are not currently a Eucharistic minister, but would like to volunteer to take communion to our homebound parishioners, please contact Mel McWilliams in the parish office and training will be provided.

-These volunteers help by cooking casseroles, side dishes and desserts for receptions (usually luncheons) held after funerals.
-Volunteers are also needed to offer hospitality and serve food at the receptions.
+These volunteers assist by preparing casseroles, side dishes, and desserts for luncheons held after funerals.
+Volunteers are also needed to offer hospitality and serve food at the luncheons.
 You may volunteer as you are able, as there is no minimum commitment.
 Contact: Carol Engel 937.258.8510

 Service within and beyond the Parish

-Members who are part of the Prayer Chain receive weekly e-mail updates on parishioners, family members, and friends for whom we have been asked to pray.
+Members who are part of the Prayer Chain receive a weekly email with parishioners, family members, and friends for whom we have been asked to pray.

-If you would like to add a person to the prayer intention list, please use the contact form at the bottom of our web-page or contact Mel McWilliams 254-6233 x302.
+If you would like to add a person to the prayer list, please use the contact form at the bottom of our web-page or contact Mel McWilliams 254-6233 x302.

 If you love to knit or crochet (or have always wanted to learn), would you like to put your skills to good use in the service of others?
-This group meets twice per month to socialize, pray, and knit/crochet prayer shawls for members of the parish and friends who could use a boost of love and compassion.
-A specific pattern is used, and shawls are distributed after the masses that include the Anointing of the Sick and on an as-needed basis.
+This group meets twice per month to socialize, pray, and knit/crochet prayer shawls for members of the parish and friends who could use a boost of love, warmth, and compassion.
+Contact: Sadie Seward 937.426.9942

-If you prefer to create the shawls at home, that's perfectly fine.
-Contact us when you are finished and we will make arrangements to have them blessed.
+If you prefer to create the shawls at home, that's great too!
+Drop them by the parish office when you are finished and we will make arrangements to have them blessed.

-At Christmas, the Vincentians also coordinate the Infant Jesus Shower distribution in coordination with the parish.
-All work of the society is Confidential.
+At Christmas, the Vincentians, in collaboration with the Parish, coordinate the Infant Jesus Shower distribution to families in need of Christmas gifts for their children.
+All work of the Society is confidential.